tarantool/doc/doc/release/compatibility.rst

 A newer release (its runtime) is backward compatible with an older one.
 It means a more recent release should work on top of data (``*.xlog``, ``*.snap``, ``*.vylog``, ``*.run``) from the older one.
-All functionality that is part of the older release is working in this configuration.
+All functionality of the older release is working in this configuration.
 It should work between :term:`release series` as well.

 An attempt to use a new feature results in one of these options:

 *   The attempt is successful.

-*   There is meaningful error about the old data layout until the database schema upgrade.
+*   There is a meaningful error about the old data layout until the database schema upgrade.
     It does not lead to a service outage or data corruption.
     An instance can upgrade the data layout using the :ref:`box.schema.upgrade() <admin-upgrades>` call to enable all new release features (when all instances of the replicaset are run on the same Tarantool version).